YaoGroup/ServerMantaince/README.md

 #### Q: How can I create my personal environment?

+Though non-admin users can not create named environements under /opt/anaconda3, they can still create custom environments under their other directories.

+We give the step-by-step example:

+1. Create and move into a target directory by `mkdir -p ~/Conda/my-env && cd ~/Conda/my-env`
+2. Create/Copy an environment file, you may find the example useful at the bottom of [this page](https://hackmd.io/7PUOhT4GREysoZkAwp-3Ag).
+3. Create an environment by `conda env create -f ./environment.yml -p .`
+4. To trigger the environemt, we have to specify the path: `conda env activate ~/Conda/my-env`

+Note: though environment file is recommended, but it's not the only way to create an environemnt with desired packages.
+Check out the [official document](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

+#### Q: I want to add some packages into existing environments

+First of all, non-admin users can not change the standard environments under /opt/anaconda3/envs, as expected.
+They can only modify the environments they created.

+Though we recommend

 By `conda env create ...`, one can create new environment, please refer to [official documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 We suggest creating environments via yml file (`conda env create -f my_environment_file.yml`), which make environment creation reproducible, we have some sample files [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).